 Daily Life Of a Structural Iron or Steel Worker

 - Pull, push, or pry structural steel members into approximate positions for bolting into place.

 - Hoist steel beams, girders, or columns into place, using cranes or signaling hoisting equipment operators to lift and position structural steel members.

 - Ride on girders or other structural steel members to position them or use rope to guide them into position.

 - Catch hot rivets in buckets and insert rivets in holes, using tongs.

 - Hold rivets while riveters use air hammers to form heads on rivets.

-Below is a list of the skills most Structural Iron and Steel Workers say are important on the job.
+These are the skills Structural Iron and Steel Workers say are the most useful in their careers:

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.

 Coordination: Adjusting actions in relation to others’ actions.